sarahciston/codingcare/posts/0critintro.md

 #### these may go in the Toolkit instead...

+It goes beyond the very valid criticism AI takes that it is biased because its data are biased ("garbage in, garbage out").
+If an algorithm is at its most simple a set of instructions, a procedure (from the Babylonean), it seems obvious that it would be embedded with the assumptions of those who wrote those instructions, about how to implement that procedure.
+That is, there are many ways to do any task, informed by minute choices at every step.
+As these scale, and we know that at computational level these scale exponentially, the impact of these choices magnify and magnify.
+These choices have been normalized, naturalized, and neutralized by the mythology of the black box--and compounded by the computational speeds that allow thousands of operations to run per second.

+To not think to train on a variety of faces, or to include an operation in the code to account for language differences, happens because there is not a variety of perspectives in the room when these very human decisions are being made before, during, and after the data is being collected, before, during, and after the code is being written and run.

 #### Key forms & foundational concepts of generative AI systems explained

 - "Machine conditioning" not machine learning: "the fuzzy usage of ‘learning’ anthropomorphises a mathematical optimisation process" [@gaitelyriqueFrancisHungerUnHype2021]